Important legal notice

 Staff of the Publications Office who have access to personally identifiable information are required to protect this information in a manner that is consistent with this Privacy Statement by, for example, not using the information for any purpose other than to carry out the services they are performing for.

-If you wish to access, delete or correct your personal information please contact:
+If you wish to access, delete (in some cases) or correct your personal information please contact: